-If your child is going to be away from school for one or more days, the student may be placed on an Independent Study Contract to maintain their attendance.
-Please notify your child's teacher and the school office for a contract and assignments.
-Short-term independent study (15 days) is encouraged and is easy to do.
-Let our office assist you in preparing the paperwork.
+If your child is going to be away from school for one or more days for reasons other than illness, the student should be placed on an Independent Study Contract to maintain their attendance.
+Please notify your child's teacher and the school office at least 24 hours in advance to plan this contract.